outworkers/phantom/README.md

 ### Scala 2.10 releases ###

 Intermediary releases are available through our managed Maven repository,```"Websudos releases" at "http://maven.websudos.co.uk/ext-release-local"```.
-The latest development version is ```val phantomVersion = 1.4.0```.
-This version is likely only available on our Maven repository as an intermediary release.
+The latest development version is ```val phantomVersion = 1.5.0```.
+If the version's patch number is not "0", it's likely the release is internal only, meaning you can still get it but only from our Maven repository.

 You will also be needing the default resolvers for Maven Central and the typesafe releases.
 Phantom will never rely on any snapshots or be published as a snapshot version, the bleeding edge is always subject to internal scrutiny before any releases into the wild.

-### Scala 2.11 releases ###

-The latest Scala 2.11 release is ```val phantomVersion = 1.2.7```.
-At this point in time, the only Scala 2.11 compatible module is ```phantom-dsl```.
-Scala 2
-.11 support is very new and incomplete, still in its infancy.
-This is because Twitter needs to upgrade Finagle and allow for 2.11 support of Twitter Util before we can do anything about it.
-Trace this Finagle Pull Request for details, right [here](https://github.com/twitter/finagle/issues/290).

 The Apache Cassandra version used for auto-embedding Cassandra during tests is: ```val cassandraVersion = "2.1.0-rc5"```.
 You will require JDK 7 to use